Optand Teknikland: History

 Teknikland was opened on 5 June 2010.
 The basis for the museum was the Jämtlands Flyg- och Lottamuseum which opened in 1994.
 The museum is run by the Aktiebolag Jämtland Teknikland AB.
 Shareholders are Jamtli and a number of nonprofit organizations.
 The museum is funded by Statens Försvarshistoriska museer, the European Regional Development Fund, and private donors.

 The museum consists of three permanent and a number of temporary exhibitions.
 One of the permanent exhibitions is called the Garage (Garaget) and consists of antique cars and buses.
 This building also hosts a workshop for kids based on the educational concept KomTek.
 The permanent aircraft exhibition Flyg- och Lottamuseum contains all the jet-aircraft that have previously been deployed by Jämtland Wing.

 There is also an exhibition dedicated to the Swedish Women's Voluntary Defence Organization which operated a canteen on the airfield during the 1930s–1940s (when the airfield was a secret military airbase in preparation for a German attack).

 The third permanent exhibition is the Garrison (Garnisonen) containing weapons, uniforms and other artifacts of Swedish Army history, mostly from the former Östersund regiments I 5 and A 4.
-The visitor is able to learn about the Carolean Death March; a disastrous retreat by a Swedish Carolean army under the command of Lieutenant-general Carl Gustaf Armfeldtt (1666–1736) across the mountain range by the Tydalen valley in Norway around the new year 1718–1719.
+The visitor is able to learn about the Carolean Death March; a disastrous retreat by a Swedish Carolean army under the command of Lieutenant-general Carl Gustaf Armfeldt (1666–1736) across the mountain range by the Tydalen valley in Norway around the new year 1718–1719.